Plankson/plankson.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I am Yunpeng Qing, a first-year M.Sc. student in the [Visual Intelligence and Pattern Analysis (VIPA) Lab](https://www.zju.edu.cn/english/) @ [ZheJiang University (ZJU)](https://www.zju.edu.cn/english/), advised by Professor [Mingli Song](https://person.zju.edu.cn/en/msong).
+I am Yunpeng Qing, a Second-year Ph.D. student in the [Visual Intelligence and Pattern Analysis (VIPA) Lab](https://www.zju.edu.cn/english/) @ [ZheJiang University (ZJU)](https://www.zju.edu.cn/english/), advised by Professor [Mingli Song](https://person.zju.edu.cn/en/msong).
 In the past, I have received my B.E. degree from [the College of Computer Science and Technology, Zhejiang University](http://www.en.cs.zju.edu.cn/) in 2023.6.

 Currently my reseach interests lie in **Reinforcement Learning**, especially **Offline Reinforcement Learning**.
 My researching goal is to create a robust and reliable general framework for agent to effectively utilize sequantial decision-making informations data for behavior improvement.
 Towards this goal, my prior work has been dedicated to devising methods that facilitate the application of reinforcement learning algorithms on a variety of static datasets.